emd5/bitmap-transformer/README.md

 1.0.0

 ## Getting Started
 1.)
+In the terminal, create a folder in your local drive by running`mkdir bitmap-transformer`, then cd into that directory.
-Clone the repo `git clone `
+2.)
+Clone this repo `git clone https://github.com/emd5/bitmap-transformer.git`.
+3.)
+Open with IntelliJ: `idea .`, make sure JDK is installed.
-To run application `./gradlew run --args 'input output transform'`
+3.)
+To run application: `./gradlew run --args 'input output transform'`